 Food & Beverage Sector in Dubai

 The Food and Beverage Sector is a major industry contributing to the UAE Economy.
-This sector include bakeries, Dairy Manufacturers and Distributers, Food Processing and storage companies, Fruits and vegetable processing, Meat processing, Food Distribution and retail , Restaurant setups in Dubai, Spices and condiments, sugar refining and beverage companies.
+Companies that setup in Dubai in this sector include bakeries, Dairy Manufacturers and Distributers, Food Processing and storage companies, Fruits and vegetable processing, Meat processing, Food Distribution and retail , Restaurant setups in Dubai, Spices and condiments, sugar refining and beverage companies.

 The UAE is continuously showcasing consistent efforts to connect the private and public sector to ensure security, stability, availability and sustainability of food products across the food value chain.